stevens68/twixtbot-ui/README.md

 Click these buttons to undo the last move, redo undone moves, resign a game or start a new game, resp.
 You cannot click these buttons during MCTS.

+### Draw

+Drawn games - which are rare in TwixT - are detected automatically.
+A pop-up indicates that the game is over.
+You still can undo and redo moves.
+For an example of a drawn game, see [drawngame.T1](games/drawngame.T1)
+>Note, that draws are not detected by the bot during MCTS, i.e. the bot does not know whether it has hit a drawn position while searching the tree.

 ## Evaluation

 By default, both bots share the same neural network in folder `./model/pb`.
 The network has been taken from [twixtbot](https://github.com/BonyJordan/twixtbot) in Dec 2020.
 Some manual adjustments were necessary for tensorflow2 to read it.
 If you want to use another network that you have trained using twixtbot, have a look at the files in folder `./convert` to see what needs to be adjusted before twixtbot-ui can use it.
 Put the network into a separate folder and configure the folder in *File -> Settings...*.